Stomach Cancer

 Getting the diagnosis

-• Upper endoscopy (OGD):
+• Upper endoscopy (Oesophago-gastro-duodenoscopy, OGD)

-• An upper gastrointestinal endoscopy is an examination of the upper gastro-intestinal tract, including the oesophagus, stomach and upper part of the small intestine (duodenum).
+• An upper gastrointestinal (GI) endoscopy is an examination of the upper gastro-intestinal tract, including the oesophagus, stomach and upper part of the small intestine (duodenum).
 The endoscope is a flexible tube with a light and lens that allows the doctor to look inside these organs.

 • Endoscopic ultrasound (EUS):